foo-barian/webdev-jeopardy/readme.md

-Cyberwellness Jeopardy using the template by Morgan Murrah.
-For a school project.
+Cyberwellness Jeopardy using the template by Morgan Murrah, for a school project.